SOBotics/SOBotics.github.io/_posts/2018-09-26-retract-flags.md

 comments: false
 ---

-Currently, the Stack Exchange APi allows us to raise flags on posts, but no way to to retract them.
+Currently, the Stack Exchange API allows for raising flags on posts, but no way to to retract them.

-However, you can still retract a flag by sending a HTTP Post request to `https://stackoverflow.com/flags/posts/{post id}/retract/{flag type}` and passing your cookies (namely `acct` and `prov`) plus your `fkey` along.
+However, you can still retract a flag by sending a HTTP Post request to `https://stackoverflow.com/flags/posts/{post id}/retract/{flag type}` and passing your cookies (namely `acct` and `prov`), as well as your `fkey,` along.

 The flags types are: